AndyFilter/LatencyMeterRefreshed/README.md

 7. The measurements should appear on the screen!
 8. You can now **Save** them, and if that's not your first time using the program you can even **Open** the saves you exported earlier!

+# Internal Mode
+This mode uses a sensor connected to a 3.5mm jack microphone input instead of a microcontroller.
+So, you will have to connect a photoresistor to a microphone jack cable.
+Or in case of doing audio latency tests, you won't have to do nothing assuming you have a microphone with a 3.5mm jack.

+# FAQ
+- How to enter Full Screen mode?
+  - Alt+Enter
+- Audio Latency doesn’t work!
+  - There is a chance that your *microphone* uses inverse signal, in which case you will just need to change how the Arduino interprets the sensor data.
+    For example change the first line in the *"loop"* function in your Arduino code to "LDRValue = 1024 - analogRead(LDR);".
+As you can see it takes analogue value of the sensor and re-maps it from [0, 1024] -> [1024, 0].

+## Notes
+Please update the program's refresh rate to for example 2x your monitor's refresh rate.<br>
+Also keep in mind that when V-Sync is OFF, the program will use 100% of the logical core it's running on.<br>
+When using *Internal Mode* I tend to get results with about 1 to 2 ms higher latency.

 # Modifications

-If you want to change for example the baudrate, you will not only need to change it in the [program's code](https://github.com/AndyFilter/LatencyMeterRefreshed/blob/4fecf90172a97df74cab3bb14bb9c1e6ab2867e5/serial.cpp#L8), but also the [microcontroller's code](https://github.com/AndyFilter/LatencyMeterRefreshed/blob/0945cbe56f871165e6b8501b31337c465c417033/Arduino/SystemLatencyMeter.ino#L13).
+If you want to change for example the baud rate, you will not only need to change it in the [program's code](https://github.com/AndyFilter/LatencyMeterRefreshed/blob/4fecf90172a97df74cab3bb14bb9c1e6ab2867e5/serial.cpp#L8), but also the [microcontroller's code](https://github.com/AndyFilter/LatencyMeterRefreshed/blob/0945cbe56f871165e6b8501b31337c465c417033/Arduino/SystemLatencyMeter.ino#L13).
 It is done that way to save on *cpu* cycles on the Arduino part.
-I could make it so that you can change the baud rate from the program itself, but the current value of 19200 allows for **sub millisecond delays** and also is reliable.
+I could make it so that you can change the baud rate from the program itself, but the current value of 19200 allows for **sub millisecond delays** and is reliable.
 All this makes it kind of pointless to change it to 9600 or maybe even 152000.
 With that said, I think the program could benefit from things like custom delay between measurements etc. I might look into that and check if it adds any significant latency, if not; expect it in some future update.

 # Questions and Issues

 If you have any kind of question or issue to report.
-DM me through Discord: **IsPossible#8212**, or create an issue on **GitHub**
+DM me through Discord: **IsPossible**, or create an issue on **GitHub**

 # Edits & Forks